Serving

 1. Have the butcher cut the CALVE'S FOOT into 4 pieces.
 If it's a 4 pounder like my local store carries have it split lengthwise then each half into four pieces.
 Freeze what you don't need for inclusion in future soup stocks.

-2. Boil TRIPE in water to cover with 1 t salt and a couple of lemon slices for about 10 minutes.
+2. Boil TRIPE in water to cover with 1 t Salt and a couple of Lemon slices for about 10 minutes.
 Drain and rinse.
-Cut into 3/4" squares.
+Cut into 3/4 inch squares.

-3. Cut ONION into cubes about 1/2".
-Peel GARLIC
+3. Cut ONION into cubes about 1/2 inch.
+Peel GARLIC and crush lightly.
+Mix.

 4. Break up CHILIS ANCHOS discarding stems and seeds.
 Grind fine.

-5. Torch CHILI POBLANO and wipe the skin off.
+5. Blacken CHILI POBLANO with your propane torch and wipe the skin off under running water.
 Cut into short strips.

-7. In a pot bring 4 quarts of Water to a boil and add Calve's Foot.
-Simmer rapidly for 1 hour.
+1. In a pot bring 4 quarts of Water to a boil and add Calve's Foot.
+Simmer for 1 hour.

-8. Add Tripe, Onion, Poblano, ground Ancho, Garlic cloves and Salt.
-Simmer rapidly for another hour.
+2. Add Tripe, Onion, Poblano, ground Ancho, Garlic cloves and Salt.
+Simmer for another hour.

-11. Check water level.
-Season with Salt and OREGANO.
+5. Check water level.
+Season with Salt and Oregano.

-13. Serve hot with hot totillas and the cold condiments.
+7. Serve hot with hot tortillas and the cold condiments.

 NOTES:

-2. Tripe: honeycomb tripe is preferred but blanket tripe would do fine.
-The weight given and cooking time is for tripe as sold in U.S. markets (cleaned and par-boiled).
+honeycomb tripe is preferred but blanket tripe would do fine.
+The weight given and cooking time is for tripe as sold in U.S. markets (fully cleaned and par-boiled).
+For details see our Beef Tripe page.